If your cat is straining to urinate

 Ordinary household cleaners will not do the job properly as they cannot break down the chemical bonds in uric acid.
 You need to purchase special enzymatic cleaners.
 These enzyme cleaners target uric acid and remove the lingering smell so kitty does not return to the spot.

-Once we have cleaned up the mess our cat has made it is important to prevent the problem happening again.
+Once we have cleaned up the mess our cat has made it is important to prevent the problem from happening again.

 If after answering the questions above you suspect it may be a medical problem, please get in touch with our online vets to determine your next steps.